T

 shopping

-Pick up any last-minute souvenirs or local products from shops around the historic center.
+Pick up any last-minute souvenirs or local products from shops near your accommodation or in the city center.

 2. Morning